 My Specialty Areas of Practice and Professional Work

 I specialize in providing individualized treatment, based in cognitive-behavioral and acceptance-based research-supported methods, for individuals with a variety of difficulties pertaining to anxiety, stress, and work/life transitions.

 I provide healthcare organizations with individualized programs - based on their target goals - designed to enhance the bottom line through improved provider satisfaction and patient interactions, quality of care, patient satisfaction, and reductions in physician turnover.

-I am available to review records as expert witness for specialty areas of practice including, but not limited to: general rehabilitation; critical care medicine; traumatic brain injury; providers/healthcare professionals.
+I am available to review forensic records for specialty areas of practice including:

 "Jennifer Jutte is one of only a few psychologists in North America who specialize in treating patients with PTSD, anxiety, depression, and cognitive impairment AFTER intensive care hospitalization/critical illness.
 She is an expert in psychological assessment and in the delivery of specialized psychological services and she combines a sharp intellect with a warm and nurturing persona.
 She is outstandingly capable and will put clients at ease, as she supports and guides them on their way to healing and wholeness.